MutableSecurity/mutablesecurity/README.md

 ## Functionalities 🚀

-- Local or remote (via password-based SSH) deployment
-- One solution supported so far (and more under development)
+- Three solution supported so far (and more under development)
+- Local or remote (via password-based or key-based SSH) deployment
+- Deployment to multiple hosts, in parallel
 - Intuitive command line interface

 ## Supported Cybersecurity Solutions 📦